 LOTTERY REGISTRATION OPENS MAY 1, 2020!

-—Registration will open here on Friday, May 1, 2020 at 9 A.M.
+—Registration will OPEN at this web page on FRIDAY, MAY 1, 2020 at 9 A.M.
 Alaska time.
 Click the green "Register" button above!

 —Lottery winners will be announced on May 7.
 All others will be placed on a waitlist, which will remain open for anyone to join.